tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * The `binary_crossentropy` loss function is used since this is a binary classification problem.

-* Optimizers are algorithms that shape and mold a neural network while it's trained, to its most accurate possible form by updating the model in response to the output of the loss function.
+* Optimizers are algorithms that shape and mold a neural network while it's trained to its most accurate possible form by updating the model in response to the output of the loss function.
 The `adam` optimizer is used in this demo.

 * An additional training metric, `accuracy`, is also specified.